jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 Significant force differentials between adjacent collets in this region can generate pronounced local deformation gradients.
 Such load distributions, being unrealistic for typical aerodynamic loading conditions, can create unintended local stress concentrations and potentially lead to premature structural failure

 // -------------------------------------------------------------------------- //
 The determination of required #gls("lie") quantity necessitates clear establishment of load introduction accuracy requirements, associated costs, and desired discrete load distribution characteristics.
 While collets present lower accessibility compared to sandbags, they offer distinct advantages for specific testing scenarios.
 Their reusability, however, remains constrained by geometric considerations.
-Any modification in profile geometry necessitates new collet manufacture, rendering them a cost-intensive option when high adaptability across varying wing profiles is required.
+Any modification in profile geometry demands new collet manufacture, rendering them a cost-intensive option when high adaptability across varying wing profiles is required.

 Safety considerations for collet-based #gls("lie") implementations parallel those of sandbag configurations, necessitating appropriate shielding and distance maintenance during structural testing.
 Collets present a significant operational advantage through their capacity for remote load adjustment, either from the crane cockpit or through remote control systems, thus minimizing personnel exposure to potential risks.
 In the event of structural failure, collets may provide localized containment of #gls("cfrp") particles at attachment points, though penetration of particles through collet material remains a consideration.
 The optimization objective of achieving satisfactory load distribution with minimal collet quantity must be balanced against these safety considerations.